 Soil and Transplanting

 The Hibiscus ‘Midnight Marvel’ tolerates a range of soil types, neutral or acidic, clay or sand.

-Since these plants are native to the swampy locations, moist, well drained soil is best.
+Since these plants are native to swampy locations, moist, well-drained soil is best.

 Moreover, it grows well along ponds as it offers the right soil moisture.